wvazquez/CodingInterview/DataStructures/LinkedLists/README.md

 In order to keep track of what the start of the linked list, we assign the first node a name of `head`.
 Sometimes you will also see the last node of a linked list named `tail`.
 The last node will always point to null to let us know we have reached the end of the linked list UNLESS we are creating a circular linked list.
 This means the last node points to the first node creating a circle.
 More on that later..

-### Functions of a Linked List

-We can add or remove items to the head or tail of a linked lists.
-These operations are constant time `O(1)` which is extremely fast.
-Searching for an element in a linked list on the otherhand is slow because we need to iterate through each node of a linked list.
-This operation takes linear time `O(n)`.

 [What is a linked list - Basic Overview](https://www.educative.io/edpresso/what-is-a-linked-list)